mikedao/strings_and_arrays/README.md

 Write a method that will replace all spaces in a string with '%20'.
 This method will not replace any trailing spaces with %20.

+## Matrix Rotator - rotator_test.rb

+Write a method that will take an NxN matrix of numbers and rotate it 90 degrees clockwise.